Total dissolved solids: Measurement

 where TDS is expressed in mg/L and EC is the electrical conductivity in microsiemens per centimeter at 25 °C. The conversion factor ke varies between 0.55 and 0.8.

-Some TDS meters will use this electrical conductivity measurement to then infer the number of parts per million (ppm) using the above formula; 1 ppm indicates 1 mg of dissolved solids per kg of water.
+Some TDS meters use an electrical conductivity measurement to the ppm using the above formula.
+Regarding units, 1 ppm indicates 1 mg of dissolved solids per 1,000 g of water.

 Hydrological simulation

 Hydrologic transport models are used to mathematically analyze movement of TDS within river systems.
 The most common models address surface runoff, allowing variation in land use type, topography, soil type, vegetative cover, precipitation, and land management practice (e.g. the application rate of a fertilizer).
 Runoff models have evolved to a good degree of accuracy and permit the evaluation of alternative land management practices upon impacts to stream water quality.

 Basin models are used to more comprehensively evaluate total dissolved solids within a catchment basin and dynamically along various stream reaches.
 The DSSAM model was developed by the U.S. Environmental Protection Agency (EPA).
 This hydrology transport model is actually based upon the pollutant-loading metric called "Total Maximum Daily Load" (TMDL), which addresses TDS and other specific chemical pollutants.
 The success of this model contributed to the Agency's broadened commitment to the use of the underlying TMDL protocol in its national policy for management of many river systems in the United States.